THE WEBBER RESEARCH LIBRARY

 -

-Records indicate that John Ferdinand Webber adopted the name “Juan Fernando” in Mexican civil contexts.
-Further examination of Tamaulipas civil registries, land grants, and commercial documentation may illuminate how the family navigated binational legal systems and constructed identity within a transnational borderlands environment.
+Evidence suggests that John Ferdinand Webber used the name “Juan Fernando” in certain Mexican records.
+Further examination of civil registers, land transactions in Tamaulipas, and regional municipal records may illuminate how the family navigated life within a transnational borderlands community.

 -